pierremrtn/state_machine_bloc/README.md

 # BLoC State Machine

-An extension to the bloc state management library to define state machines that support state data using a nice declarative API.
+An extension to the bloc state management library to define state machines that support state's data using a nice declarative API.

 🚧 This project is still early.
 Use it with caution! 🚧